mages/PSRWP/PSRWP.md

 The comparison of actual and fitted values fluctuates around 100% for data set 1, which has been correctly modelled.
 However, data set 2 shows systematic differences between actual and fitted values providing evidence of a missing payment year trend.

-The pattern of the actual/fitted series in Figure 5 -10 mirrors that of the mean series in Figure 5 -9 for the payment year scatterplot (bottom left hand graph) so some modellers may choose to rely on residual plots alone.
+The pattern of the actual/fitted series in Figure [Residual scatterplots for simulated data set 2](#Residual scatterplots for simulated data set 2) mirrors that of the mean series in Figure [Residual scatterplots for simulated data set 1](#Residual scatterplots for simulated data set 1) for the payment year scatterplot (bottom left hand graph) so some modellers may choose to rely on residual plots alone.
 Using actual vs fitted plots in addition to residual plots is a matter of personal preference.
 However, an advantage of the actual vs fitted plots is that they include the magnitude of the payments involved so the modeller can pay particular attention to the fit of the model where payment levels are high.

 #### Actual vs fitted graps by payment year<a name="Actual vs fitted graps by payment year"></a>